sbrusch-uvm/eco_geno/population_genomics/popgen_notes.md

 ### 9-24-24 Hs averages and stuff

 check code for notes, did lots of stuff with Count of SNPs vs Gene diveristy within Regions

+### 09-26-2024 - Intro to Admixture and Cross Validation

+Okay so, we didn't do too much crazy coding today

+made a ggplot of the PCA plot of PC1 vs PC2, we saved the plot to the figures file

+We learned how admixture works

+-   ex.
+2 subpopulations in 1 sample the user makes a k \# of groups

+-   assign individuals to 1 of the k groups

+-   calc the allele freq in each group

+-   calc 2pq and compare that to the observed freq of Het

+-   if that previous step wasn't very accurate then repeat the process in different groups

+Cross validation splits data into a training set and a testing set

+this wont work for self-fertilizing plants